QPP 6 - use and disclosure for natural justice

 Natural justice: required by law

-The obligation to accord natural justice is required by law, but only the minimum amount of personal information necessary can be disclosed; any irrelevant personal information must be removed or held back.
+As discussed above, the obligation to accord natural justice is required under Australian law, but only the minimum amount of personal information necessary can be used or disclosed; any irrelevant personal information must be removed or held back.

 Note

-The onus will be on the agency to establish that the disclosure is necessary.
-If natural justice can be given using de-identified information the disclosure of personal information will not be authorised.
+The onus will be on the agency to establish that the use or disclosure is necessary.
+If natural justice can be given using de-identified information the use or disclosure of personal information will not be authorised.

 Complaint handling and natural justice